Human Ape

 Human Ape is a 2008 National Geographic documentary film on the genetic and evolutionary origins of human behavior, and covers the genetic and behavioural similarities and differences between humans and other great apes.
-The award-winning independent production company Pioneer Productions of London was commissioned by National Geographic Channels International to produce Human Ape.

-Pioneer’s expertise with special effects are showcased in documentary films such as The Living Body, Life Before Birth, In the Womb: Animals, In The Womb: Multiples and The Body Atlas, all of which used wide-ranging techniques to explore the inner world of the living organisms.

-Human Ape was executive produced by Stuart Carter for Pioneer Productions and directed by Martin Gorst.
-It was commissioned by Sydney Suissa, Executive Vice President (Content), National Geographic Channels International, and distributed by National Geographic Channel and Granada International.
+Pioneer Productions of London was commissioned by National Geographic Channels International to produce Human Ape.
+Human Ape was executive produced by Stuart Carter and directed by Martin Gorst. distributed by National Geographic Channel and Granada International.

 The show was aired on both the US and internationally on National Geographic Channel beginning in March 2008.

-Human Ape includes brief actual footage of human and ape activities in controlled experiments, as well as state-of-the-art computer-generated imagery (CGI) to examine the relationship between humankind and our simian cousins, with whom we share 99% of our genetic material.
-It also tracks the progress of a human and ape from the womb to early development and beyond, analysing how both develop cognitive abilities, communicate through emotions and language, use violence and sex, and utilise tools to manipulate their environment.
+Human Ape includes brief footage of human and ape activities in controlled experiments, as well as state-of-the-art computer-generated imagery (CGI) to examine the relationship between humankind and their simian cousins, who share 99% of their genetic material.
+It also tracks the progress of a human and a non-human ape from the womb to early development and beyond, analysing how both develop cognitive abilities, communicate through emotions and language, use violence and sex, and utilise tools to manipulate their environment.

 Bonobos and orangutans living at Great Ape Trust of Iowa are prominently featured in the documentary film.
-Bonobos Kanzi and Panbanisha and orangutans Knobi and Azy are extensively shown in the film, with detailed inputs from the Great Ape Trust scientists, Dr. Rob Shumaker, director of orangutan research, and William Fields, director of bonobo research.
+Bonobos Kanzi and Panbanisha and orangutans Knobi and Azy are extensively shown in the film, with detailed inputs from the Great Ape Trust scientists Dr. Rob Shumaker, director of orangutan research, and William Fields, director of bonobo research.